turingschool-examples/cwee/readme.md

 Looking at this raw HTML, we can see that the browser has applied default styles for us and the headers and paragraphs are different sizes and font weights.
 That was nice of them!

+However, for our purposes here, we are going to start all of our styling from scratch by adding a `reset` file to what we are building.
+Although defauly styles can have their uses - there are some days (like today) where we want full control of the styling and sizing of our content.
+Within your codepen, go to the `Settings` gear, select the option for `CSS` and select the option to set the `CSS Base` to `Reset`.

+Notice how the default styles have been removed.
+Now we can truly start from scratch.

 ## But What About Our Styling?

 This is where CSS comes in.